About — Gray Hairs and Glory

 I realized that while I was there to encourage them, they were teaching me—and what they had to share was too valuable to keep to myself.
 Their wisdom needed to reach beyond the walls of the care campus.
 Younger generations—struggling with their own challenges, asking the same questions these seniors had already answered—desperately needed to hear these voices.

 That’s when God gave me a vision: to become a wisdom hunter and a story-gatherer.
 Not just a chaplain offering comfort, but someone who actively seeks out, gathers, and preserves the wisdom of those who’ve walked faithfully with God for 70, 80, 90 years.
-Someone who could bridge the gap between generations, ensuring that the hard-won insights of the elderly aren’t lost but are passed on to those still finding their way.

-Along the way, others saw the value in this vision and encouraged me to share it more widely.
 Gray Hairs and Glory was born from that encouragement—a digital space where the wisdom I’m privileged to hear can reach seniors who need to know their stories matter, caregivers who need sustaining grace, and younger believers who need guidance from those who’ve already walked the path.

 I carry deep appreciation for my fellow chaplains serving in every corner of life—whether in hospitals, hospices, prisons, the military, schools, or faith communities.
 Your presence in sacred spaces, your quiet courage in difficult moments, and your commitment to walk alongside others in their most vulnerable seasons are a true gift.

 Though our settings may differ, our passion is the same: to listen, to hold space for both pain and hope, and to bring the steady light of compassion.
-I deeply respect your work, your witness, and the grace you bring to those you serve.
+If you are a chaplain reading this, I would love to connect—to share stories, encouragement, and support with one another.

 The Greatest Decision You Can Make